foens/hacking-solutions/2021/bsides/logemall/readme.md

 Asciimon found in the wild.
 Well, some are in the wild.
 I'm not sure where you'll find the others.
 But I'm sure you can do it!

 So we need to log all Asciimons.
-He also its that not all may exist.
+He also hints that not all Asciimons exist.

 # Writeup
 I (*foens*) attended *BSidesSF 2021 CTF* with the team *kalmarunionen*.